-UP: One dead, 14 rescued as roof of under-construction building collapses in Shahjahanpur
+UP: 3 dead, 14 rescued as roof of under-construction building collapses in Shahjahanpur

-Shahjahanpur, Oct 14: At least one person was killed and 14 others rescued when roof of an under-construction building collapsed in Uttar Pradesh's Shahjahanpur on Sunday.
+Shahjahanpur, Oct 14: At least three persons were killed and 14 others rescued when roof of an under-construction building collapsed in Uttar Pradesh's Shahjahanpur on Sunday.

 As per the available information, around 60 laborers were working in the building at the time of tragedy.
 Several others are also fear to be trapped inside the rubble of the construction debris.